 ADHD at Work can lead you to uncomfortable feelings.
 Click the button below to book your appointment.

 3. Reduce or Eliminate the Triggers

 Besides the underlying mental health causes, triggers are also a major concern when it comes to stimming.
 Apart from people with autism and ADHD, other people may also stim due to specific stimuli.
 Suppose you know what causes your stimming behavior.
 In that case, there is a better chance that you can overcome this habit easily, provided that you can control your responses to external stimulants.

 - Sudden routine changes

 - Intensely emotional situations

 However, people have different triggers that set off their stimming behavior.
 More importantly, anything can be a trigger of your stimming habit in ADHD.
 Try to look for the cause (or “triggers”) that lead you to engage in these movements.
 Think about your senses and figure out what might set you off!

-You can always avoid triggers by developing alternative habits and engaging in activities like meditation, speaking with someone close if possible, and asking for help from family and friends – all of these will hopefully help you regain control over your body movements over time!
+You can always avoid triggers by developing alternative habits and engaging in activities like spiritual healing meditation, speaking with someone close if possible, and asking for help from family and friends – all of these will hopefully help you regain control over your body movements over time!

 Lastly, if it helps, try distracting yourself from taking your mind off things – sometimes, that can work miracles.